Is your worship centre unoccupied right now due to the pandemic? If so you should have a plan in place to protect it.

 Need more assistance?

 The more steps you can take right now the lower your risk of losses from crime or fire will be during the shutdown.
-To discuss property risk managment, church insurance or insurance for charities, feel free to get in touch with our team by phone or email.
+To discuss property risk management, church insurance or insurance for charities, feel free to get in touch with our team by phone or email.

 Written by Tess